 Syria's complex and devastating civil war has drawn in multiple foreign powers since it broke out in 2011.
-DW examines where four key countries stand on the conflict amid a new a round of talks in the Kazakh capital.
+With a possible end game approaching in Idlib, DW examines where four key countries stand on the conflict.

 - Who it's fighting against: The US has been leading an international coalition of nearly 60 countries, including Germany, targeting IS and other extremist groups with airstrikes since late 2014.
 The US has largely avoided direct conflict with pro-regime forces, but in April US President Donald Trump ordered airstrikes on a Syrian airbase in response to a government chemical weapons attack against civilians.

 - What it wants: The US has remained steadfast in trying to destroy IS in Syria and Iraq.
 But its intentions on other issues have become unclear.
-Trump told reporters in September that the US has "very little to do with Syria other than killing IS."
-But in July, it had been deeply involved in brokering a ceasefire between government and opposition forces.
-The new administration has also given conflicting signals as to whether the US would oppose a peace deal keeping Assad in power.
+Trump told reporters last September that the US has "very little to do with Syria other than killing IS."
+But up to that point it had been deeply involved in brokering a ceasefire between government and opposition forces.
+The Trump administration has also given conflicting signals as to whether the US would oppose a peace deal keeping Assad in power.
 Trump's predecessor, Barack Obama, had said that "Assad must go" for any peace deal to work.
 The US also seeks to block Iran and the Lebanese Shiite militia Hezbollah from establishing permanent presence in Syria that could threaten Israel.

 - Which peace talks it supports: Washington has supported UN peace talks held in Geneva since 2012 between representatives from the Assad government and the Syrian opposition.
 But those talks have so far failed to reach a breakthrough.
 Both sides have disagreed about whether Assad's departure should be a precondition for any final settlement.